4ahmns2122-VR/VRProjekt2122-bgreis/README.md

   - Movement in the Maze with Quest/XR Device Simulator (teleport)
   - 2 Games
       - can aiming
-         You have to throw a ball into 10 cans until every can collided with the Collider example image at "VISUALS"
+         -You have to throw a ball into 10 cans until every can collided with the Collider -example image at "VISUALS"
-         cans are making a sound after getting hit by the ball can counter goes up by every can that falls off (max.
-10) ball repawns after colliding with a collider after hitting the cans.
+          -cans are making a sound after getting hit by the ball -can counter goes up by every can that falls off (max.
+10) -ball repawns after colliding with a collider after hitting the cans.
       - getting a mug and putting it back
-         You have to get a mug which stands on a table and then you have to put the mug back example image at "VISUALS"
+         -You have to get a mug which stands on a table and then you have to put the mug back -example image at "VISUALS"
-         you can grap the mug with your hand in VR/XR Device Simulator then you walk around a few corners then you place the mug on the second table can makes sounds at colliding with the tables
+          -you can grap the mug with your hand in VR/XR Device Simulator -then you walk around a few corners
+          -then you place the mug on the second table -can makes sounds at colliding with the tables
   - Audio
       - Atmosphere
         -music typically for a Advent Market